ryankooy/bamazon/README.md

 ![bamazonManager demo - adding to inventory](https://media.giphy.com/media/LSjPV6RxN9wle7GAaB/giphy.gif)

-Finally, a Manager-role user is able to use `ADD NEW PRODUCT`to create a new item for the inventory:
+Finally, a Manager-role user is able to use `ADD NEW PRODUCT`to create a new item to add to the inventory:

 ![bamazonManager demo - adding new product](https://media.giphy.com/media/hXI8nfLoIHzpQAoaDr/giphy.gif)

 ### Supervisor

-Entering `node bamazonSupervisor.js` into the CLI will provide the user with a list of the store's departments, as well as giving the user the ability to create new departments using the list option `CREATE NEW DEPARTMENT`.
+Entering `node bamazonSupervisor.js` into the CLI will provide the user with a list of the store's departments, as well as give the user the ability to create new departments using the list option `CREATE NEW DEPARTMENT`.

 <img src="/bamazonMv.png" width="500" />